splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

      - Activate or deactivate exporting Micrometer metrics.
 Only applicable if the ``--with-instrumentation``  option is also specified.
      - ``--disable-metrics``
    * - ``--instrumentation-version``
-     - The splunk-otel-auto-instrumentation package version to install.
+     - The package version to install.
 Only applicable if the ``--with-instrumentation``  option is also specified.
      - ``$default_instrumentation_version``
    * - ``--``
      - Use ``--``  if the access token starts with ``-`` .